What Is SLD?

 Learning disabilities is a generic term that refers to a heterogeneous group of disorders manifested by significant difficulties in the acquisition and use of listening, speaking, reading, writing, reasoning, or mathematical abilities.
 These disorders are intrinsic to the individual and presumed to be due to central nervous system dysfunction2.

-Specific learning disability is not the result of the visual, hearing, or motor disabilities, mental retardation, emotional disturbance, environmental, cultural differences, or economic disadvantage.
+Specific learning disability is not the result of visual, hearing, or motor disabilities, mental retardation, emotional disturbance, environmental, cultural differences, or economic disadvantage.

 “You cannot judge a fish by its ability to climb a tree.”